 So what is Fuzzy Logic?

+Fuzzy logic washing machines are gaining popularity.
+These machines offer the advantages of performance, productivity, simplicity, and productivity.
 Fuzzy Logic is actually a mathematical concept.
 It is a mathematical system that is capable of analyzing analog input values and converting them into logical variables.

 Put in simple terms, Fuzzy Logic, in the case of a washing machine, employs sensors to judge varying conditions inside the machine and adjusts its operation accordingly.
 So essentially, there are sensors in the washing machine that will control the entire washing process, performing operations according to varying water intake, wash time, rinse performance, and spin speed.